rayramsay/birbybot/slides/script.md

 ## Demo

-_[Control+g 116 Enter]_
+_[Control+g **116** Enter]_

 The first thing we're doing is instantiating our clients and searching Flickr for bats.

 The license parameter is selecting various Creative Commons licenses.

-We've got safe_search turned on...
+We've got safe search turned on...

+...dates that I hope will surface some good cases...

 Then we'll take these results and use them to create entities for our datastore.

-Cloud Datastore Entities have Keys made up of a Kind and a Name.
-We're going to call this kind of entity Photos, and we're going to make the keys their source API &mdash; in this case, Flickr &mdash; plus the UUID from that API.
+Cloud Datastore entities have Keys made up of a Kind and a Name.
+We're going to call this kind of entity Photos, and we're going to make the name part of the key their source API &mdash; in this case, Flickr &mdash; plus the UUID from that API.

-We'll add a few extra properties to our Flickr results.
+We'll add a few extra properties to our Flickr results...

+Update the entity with everything returned by the Flickr API...

-...convert this timestamp string into a Python datetime...
+Convert this timestamp string into a Python datetime...

-Flickr has a few different image sizes, but they were introduced at different times, so not all photos come in all sizes &mdash; that's why we have a helper function to pick the best download url available.
+Finally, Flickr has a few different image sizes, but they were introduced at different times, so not all photos come in all sizes &mdash; that's why we have a helper function to pick the best download url available.

-_[Control+g 303 Enter]_
+_[Control+g **303** Enter]_

 So, we'll get our search results for the word "bat," then we'll turn those results into entities.

-We're also going to open our photos so that we know what we have to classify.
+We're also going to open our photos so that we know what it is we have to classify.

 Once we have our entities, we _could_ write them to the datastore, then come back later and ask the datastore for entities where is_classified is False, but we'll just classify them first and write them after that.

-_[Your code block should look like]_
+####_Your code block should look like_

 ```
     pp = pprint.PrettyPrinter()